Effective from July 2026

 Members

-- During the sign up meeting, Members who will receive mealtime and safe swallowing support as a service delivered by FGF will be assessed using the COAST and the Mini Nutritional Assessment (as required).
+- During the sign-up meeting or onboarding by the Welcome Team, Members who will receive mealtime and safe-swallowing support as a service delivered by FGF will be assessed using the COAST and the Eating Assessment Tool-10(as required) as per the ‣.

 - If a swallowing risk is identified, the Member will be referred to their GP or an allied health professional such as a speech pathologist to assess their swallowing risk and develop a mealtime management plan.
-If the Member has a mealtime management plan in place, this plan will be requested for incorporation into the Help Plan.
+If the Member has a mealtime management plan in place, this plan will be requested for incorporation into the Care Plan.

 - If a swallowing risk is identified, the Member will be added to the Choking/Swallowing Risk cohort.